sagarpatel288/kotlinDSAWithIntellijIdea/docs/dataStructures/module01/questionsOnBasicDataStructures.md

 ## Which data structure is suitable if we want to insert an element in the middle or after a certain item in O(1) time?

+* **A Linked List:** We can use a linked list to insert an element in the middle or after a certain element in `O(1)` time.
+* **What is a linked list?
+(Type):** A linked list is a linear, but non-contiguous data structure.
+* **So?** We get at least 1 benefit with several other problems!
-* **A Linked List**.
-Because the linked list will have a reference of the next item, which we can use to splice-in the new item.
+* **The Benefit:** We can insert an item after a particular node in `O(1)` time.
+How?
+In a linked list, each item has an address of the next item, which we can use to splice-in the new item.
-* **But, Finding the item:** However, finding the item itself after which we want to insert a new item can cost `O(n)` time complexity, because a linked list is not a contiguous data structure.
-* **Singly Linked List Example:** For example, if it is a singly linked list, and we want to perform an insert or a delete operation, it can take `O(n)` to find the target node.
-* **Doubly Linked List Example:** For a doubly linked list, we can perform this insert or delete operation in `O(1)` time, but it introduces an extra property to maintain the previous address.
+* **And What are the problems?** We get at least 6 problems.
+* **1. Finding an item:** Unlike arrays, linked lists are not contiguous data structure.
+It means that, we lose the benefit of getting `random access` in `O(1)` time.
+It is like a treasure hunt game.
+We always have to start with the head node.
+Each node holds an address of only one, immediate next node.
+And because they are non-contiguous, all the nodes get scattered memory addresses.
+This brings the next major disadvantage.
+* **2. Caching-Inefficiency:** Just because all the nodes are stored in a non-contiguous and scattered way in different memory addresses, the cache memory cannot predict and load all the next nodes at once.
+It means that, we cannot get benefit of the cache memory.
+So, the system has to find and get an item from the slow main memory.
+* **3. Adding to the back (last):** Without a tail, adding an item to the end takes `O(n)` time.
+However, with an additional node called `tail`, we can do it in `O(1)` time, but then we get an overhead of one additional node that we have to take care of and manage.
+* **4. Reading the back (last):** Again, without a tail, it takes `O(n)` time and with tail, it takes `O(1)` time.
+* **5. Deleting the back (last):** For a singly linked list, with or without a tail, it takes `O(n)` time only.
+Because, when we delete the last node, we need to make the old second-last node a new tail node.
+So, we have to travel up to the last node.
+Because, we cannot move into the backward direction in a singly linked list.
+However, for a doubly linked list, deleting the last node takes `O(1)` time, but we have to manage an additional pointer called, `prev` for each node.
+So, we get many properties to manage and this brings the next disadvantage.
-* **The Pointer Overhead:** Also, we need to take care of these pointer properties, whenever we change the neighbour items, head, or tail by performing any operations like insert, or delete.
+* **6. The Property Overhead:** We need to take care of these pointers, head, and tail properties, whenever we change the neighbour items, head, or tail by performing any operations like insert, or delete.
-* **Memory Overhead:** There is one more overhead.
-Linked lists are not cache friendly.
-They are `cache inefficient` due to non-linear non-contiguous memory allocation.
-* **Memory Scattering:** The items are scattered throughout the memory in a non-linear non-contiguous fashion.
-* **Scattered Fetching:** Fetching scattered items causes `cache miss` where the CPU cannot predict exact location of next items.
-* **Slow Fetching:** This `cache-inefficiency` makes linked list loading from the slow main memory.
-* **Fetching Preference:** That's why, we prefer `ArrayList` over `LinkedList` even though `LinkedList` has less time complexity for adding an item or deleting an item.
+* **Conclusion:** That's why, we prefer an `ArrayList` over a `LinkedList` even though `LinkedList` can have less time complexity for adding an item or deleting an item.
-* **Fetching Analogy:** It is like a treasure hunt where even though we have an address of the next item, we can't know the address of multiple items at once to fetch and load in the `cache line`.

 ## Which data structure is suitable if we want to insert an item from rear (back) and read or remove the item from front?